wellsaid-labs/tts-evaluation/docs/PREPROCESSING_DATASETS.md

 ## 1. Data

 This data will be used to train our text-to-speech model.
-As in any other modeling task, the task must be clearly defined.
-For example, the data should not include random and unexplained variations in the voice-over.

 You'll find the data for each voice-actor working with WellSaid Labs in the [wellsaid_labs_datasets](https://console.cloud.google.com/storage/browser/wellsaid_labs_datasets;tab=objects?project=voice-research-255602&prefix=)